Ex6linz/ShopingList/README.md

-# Saving the updated README content as a markdown file for GitHub
-readme_content = """
 # Shopping List Application Deployment on Kubernetes

 This README will guide you through deploying a Shopping List Application, consisting of a Flask backend and a React frontend, on Kubernetes.
 Both services will be deployed and will communicate internally using Kubernetes networking.